 Adultery is one of the more common fault-based grounds on which at-fault divorces are built in accordance with the laws of Virginia.
 Not only that, but it is also considered a criminal offence (Class 4 misdemeanor) that may warrant criminal prosecution on both the unfaithful spouse and their paramour.
 As a result, they are entitled to their constitutional right under the Fifth Amendment as a means of protection from self-incrimination.

-Additionally, there are numerous defenses to adultery charges including condonation (when the couple resumes sexual relations even after the incident of adultery is made known), recrimination (if the suspecting spouse also committed adultery), connivance (when the accusing spouse encourages the relationship), and time-barring (when a case is filed over five years after the incident occurred).
+Additionally, there are numerous defenses to infidelity charges including condonation (when the couple resumes sexual relations even after the incident of infidelity is made known), recrimination (if the suspecting spouse also committed adultery), connivance (when the accusing spouse encourages the relationship), and time-barring (when a case is filed over five years after the incident occurred).

 Courts require ‘clear and convincing’ evidence to prove adultery, which paired with the spouse’s right to the Fifth Amendment along with a plethora of defenses, make proof very difficult, time consuming and – at times – costly.

 One of the more common means of proving adultery in Virginia is through a direct confession by the spouse, or through the testimony of the paramour.
 In the latter case, the testimony must accompany some form of conclusive evidence to persuade the Court, whether photos, videos, or communications.
 Both cases tend to be highly unlikely due to the implications that entail charges of infidelity.
 These means usually work when the paramour was unaware of the marriage, hence guilty of no allegations.
 Confessions of mutual friends, family members, or coworkers by no means prove adultery, and will more than often be dismissed by the Court.